vyadh/nutest/README.md

 ### Test Suites

-A recognised test suite (a Nushell file containing tests) is recognised by nutest is defined as a filename matching one of the following patterns somewhere within the path:
+A recognised test suite (a Nushell file containing tests) is recognised by nutest as a filename matching one of the following patterns somewhere within the search path, being the working directory tree or via `--path`:
 - `test_*.nu`
 - `test-*.nu`
 - `*_test.nu`